Chettinad: Sari

 The cotton sari, also known as kandaangi, is unique in its dramatic patterns and colours.
 Its vibrance and weight are its distinguishing factors.
 Records and old photographs show the use of sari by previous generations, before the advent of blouses and underskirts, and thus worn rather differently from the typical contemporary sari.
 At present, it is available in Kundi.

-Aathangudi tiles
+Athangudi tiles

 Athangudi tiles, named after the place of the manufacture in Chettinad, come in a myriad of colours and patterns, and are made by a unique process using local soil and glass plates.
 These tiles are a testament to the rich cultural heritage of the Chettiar community, who effectively adapted many influences to their own brand of local craftsmanship.
 The designs and colours used in Athangudi tiles are still those of a bygone era.
 However, of late, new designs and patterns are being incorporated.

 The Athangudi tiles are hand-made.
 However, with a short shelf life and relatively slow manufacturing process, these tiles are not much in demand.
 The situation has led to the decline in the market.